Register Now For the NHS Scotland Event 2018

-Registration is now live for the NHSScotland Event 2017, which is being held on 20 and 21 June at the Scottish Event Campus (SEC), Glasgow (formerly the Scottish Exhibition and Conference Centre).
-The theme of this year’s Event is ‘Working Differently Across Boundaries: Transforming Health and Social Care’.
+Registration is now live for the NHS Scotland Event 2018, which is being held on 18 and 19 June at the Scottish Event Campus (SEC), Glasgow.
+The theme of this year’s Event is ‘Delivering Now.
+Improving for the Future’.

 This year’s Event will feature something for everyone.

-Delegates will also have the option to select to attend spotlight sessions – following the positive response to the introduction of these sessions last year.
-Each spotlight session will feature four 15 minute presentations from a wide range of organisations all looking to share their perspective on working differently across boundaries.
+Delegates will also have the option to select to attend spotlight sessions.
+Each spotlight session will feature a number of 15 minute presentations from a wide range of organisations all looking to share their perspective on working differently across boundaries.

 This year’s Facilitated Poster Presentations will once again take place during both days of the Event and will offer more choice for delegates looking to find out about specific poster categories and meet with poster authors.